 The upshot?
 A cyber criminal got away with almost $500,000, stolen from the accounts of hard-working, long-time employees who are counting on that money for retirement.

-As we investigated the situation, we unearthed several bad practices:
+As we investigated the situation and cyber security breach, we unearthed several bad practices:

 - The 401k company wasn’t using multi-factor authentication (MFA) on its web portal, increasing the likelihood that stolen or leaked credentials could be used to log in.